databricks/spark-redshift/README.md

     <td>No compression (unless set in Hadoop config)</td>
     <td>
 <p>Sets the compression codec to use on the Avro data to be loaded into Redshift.
 This overwrites the <tt>avro.output.codec</tt>
-key in the Hadoop configuration with the specified value.
-If left unset (or set to null or an empty string) it will leave the Hadoop configuration unchanged.</p>
+key in the Hadoop configuration with the specified value and also sets <tt>mapred.output.compress = true</tt> and
+<tt>mapred.output.compression.type = BLOCK</tt>.
+If left unset (or set to null or an empty string) it will leave
+the Hadoop configuration unchanged.</p>
     </td>
  </tr>